PrEP (short for Pre-Exposure Prophylaxis) is a pill that protects you from getting HIV.

 Santa Clara County residents can find a PrEP provider near them using the “Please PrEP Me” tool.

 If you need additional assistance you can contact Santa Clara County PrEP Navigation Service’s line 408-7923750 or by email at HIVPrevention@phd.scgov.org.

 PEP (short for Post-Exposure Prophylaxis) is a pill that an HIV-negative person can take if they believe they have been exposed to HIV.
 PEP must be started within 72 hours of exposure or the effectiveness begins to decrease.

 PEP is a daily pill that is taken for 28 consecutive days and should only be used in emergency situations.

 PEP is for people not already on a daily PrEP regimen.
 If someone is using PrEP as prescribed, there is no need for them to begin PEP.

-Earlier this year, The New York Times reported on PrEP users being denied life or disability insurance because companies did not understand that PrEP was a pre-exposure prophylaxis however state investigators have since stepped in to correct this error.
-If you believe you have been denied any form of insurance for taking PrEP, you should contact the California Insurance Commissioner, Dave Jones at the California Department of Insurance
+The New York Times reported on PrEP users being denied life or disability insurance because companies did not understand that PrEP was used for prevention.
+However, this problem has now been corrected.
+If you believe you have been denied insurance due to taking PrEP, you should contact the California Insurance Commissioner, Dave Jones, at the California Department of Insurance.